 In the UK, the Equality Act 2010 legally protects people from discrimination in the workplace.
 However, designing an inclusive office is not just about style or compliance; it is also about ensuring that every employee feels like they belong and can work effectively.
-It is essential for employers to consider the needs of their staff to make their workspaces both functional and welcoming for everyone.

 What is Inclusive Office Design?